Hours Calculator guide

 7.75 hours

-What can I use the Hours Calculator for?
+When should I use the Hours Calculator?

-What should I double-check before using the answer?
+What should I double-check before trusting the answer?

 Related tools

-History, privacy, and copying
+Privacy and copying results

-Recent answers stay visible in the page while you work.
-The history is kept only in the current browser tab and is not sent to a server.
+Recent answers stay visible only while you work in the current browser tab.
+They are not sent to a server.